ABOUT THE CALIFORNIA STATE LOTTERY

 Our Mission Is to Help California's Public Schools

 The Lottery’s sole mission is to supplement funding for California’s public schools and colleges.
-Since we began in 1984, we’ve given schools $32.2 billion.
+Since we began in 1984, we’ve given schools more than $41 billion.

 While the Lottery is a public agency, we receive no public funding.
 Instead, we raise all operating and administrative expenses through the responsible sales of our games.
 We give the community back 95 cents of every dollar you spend on Lottery games through contributions to public schools and colleges, prizes and retail compensation.
 Learn more about who we benefit.